-- The magnitude of magnetic field produced by electric current decreases with increase in distance and vice – versa.
+The magnitude of magnetic field produced by electric current decreases with increase in distance and vice – versa.
 The size of concentric circles of magnetic field lines increases with distance from the conductor, which shows that magnetic field decreases with distance.

-- Magnetic field lines are always parallel to each other.
+Magnetic field lines are always parallel to each other.

-- No two field lines cross each other.
+No two field lines cross each other.